Duet3D/wiki-content/User_manual/Troubleshooting/Parts.md

 If the TFT panel of a **non-integrated** PanelDue assembly suddenly refuses to light up, chances are that the backlight inverter chip has failed.
 This is a 6-pin chip marked L6CE or L6EN or L6GE or similar (the Pin 1 marking bar can easily be mistaken for a letter I in front of the L).
 The part number is MP3202DJ.
 It is available from RS Components, Digikey and Mouser, and also on eBay and Ali Express.

-The backlight inverter of the integrated PanelDues rarely fails, but if it does then the part number is PT4110 in SOT-89-5 package.
+The backlight inverter of the integrated PanelDues rarely fails, but if it does then the part number is on most of them is PT4110 in SOT-89-5 package.
+One batch of PanelDue 7i was made using MP3302 instead due to conponent shortages.

 ## SD card socket